ballerina-platform/blog/docs/posts/overview-of-ballerina-0.980.md

     any...
 };
 ```
-The “rest fields” can also be constrained to other types as below, where it is constrained to `string` type.
+The “rest fields” can also be constrained to other types.
+Below example shows how it is constrained to `string` type.

 ```ballerina(){show=true}
 type Person record {